 THE HOTTEST TRUCK IN THE WORLD

-The 1991 GMC Syclone Marlboro Editions are considered among owners as the top collectible variations of the Syclone trucks.
-With its bright red paint, custom graphics, and uniquely styled targa top roof, the Marlboro Syclones have always commanded top tier pricing and been considered one of the pinnacle trucks to own within the Sportmachines trio by many owners, collectors, and enthusiasts.
+The 1991 GMC Syclone Marlboro Editions are considered among owners as the ultimate collectible variations of the Syclone trucks.
+With its bright red paint, custom graphics, and uniquely styled targa top roof, the Marlboro Syclones have always commanded top-tier pricing and been considered one of the pinnacle trucks to own within the Sportmachines trio by many owners, collectors, and enthusiasts.

-A surprising fact to most, the Marlboro Syclones were part of the 2995 unit-built production Syclones in 1991.
+A surprising fact to most is that the Marlboro Syclones were part of the 2995 unit-built production Syclones in 1991.
 General Motors had no affiliation nor were involved in the the creation process and production of the Marlboro Syclone other than the sale of the ten trucks to Phillip Morris Inc. that were to be converted.

 ENTER TO WIN

-The sweepstakes was open to anyone over the age of 21, and didn't require the use of "Marlboro Miles".
-For those unfamiliar with Marlboro Miles, this was Marlboro's famed marketing tactic were one would save their empty Marlboro cigarette packs to use as proof of purchase towards miles which was traded in to acquire official Marlboro gear.
+The sweepstakes was open to anyone over the age of 21 and didn't require the use of "Marlboro Miles."
+For those unfamiliar with Marlboro Miles, this was Marlboro's famed marketing tactic where one would save their empty Marlboro cigarette packs to use as proof of purchase towards miles, which was traded in to acquire official Marlboro gear.
 The more you smoked, the more miles you were able to gain.
-Thankfully, Marlboro ceased their Marlboro Miles campaign in 1998 due to the Master Tobacco Settlement was set into place.
+Marlboro ceased its Marlboro Miles campaign in 1998 due to the Master Tobacco Settlement was set into place.

 VIP ACCESS

 At the VIP event, only one Marlboro (VIN 2992, Marlboro #1) was present and used.
 There are pictures that show a custom orange light bar setup on the truck.
-This light bar was not included with the trucks and only used for display and the parade lap at the event.
+This light bar was not included with the trucks and was on loan and only used for display and the parade lap at the event.

 After the raffle had taken place and the trucks claimed by the winners, Phillip Morris had each truck delivered to an allocated dealership nearest to each winner's residence.
-It is documented with Phillip Morris that dealer delivery change orders on some trucks had to be made due to change of address with some of the winners.
-At least two of the ten Marlboro Syclones were immediately sold due to the luxury taxes and fees each winner was responsible for upon delivery.
-Over the years, all of the Marlboros have been sold privately or have been auctioned through well known auctioneers Barrett Jackson and Mecum and have each seen multiple owners.
-None of the ten original sweepstakes winners still currently own a truck.
+It is documented with Phillip Morris that dealer delivery change orders on some trucks had to be made due to a change of address with some of the winners.
+Once the truck had been delivered, at least two of the ten Marlboro Syclones were immediately sold due to the luxury taxes and fees each winner was responsible for upon delivery.
+Over the years, all ten of the Marlboro Syclones have been sold privately or have been auctioned through well-known auctioneers Barrett Jackson and Mecum.
+Each truck has seen multiple owners with none of the ten original sweepstakes winners still currently owning a truck.

 THE BUILD DATA